ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Verbal components require the psycaster to be able to speak.
 	- Somatic components require the psycaster have one free hand.
 	- Material components require the psycaster have the materials within their inventory, these materials are not consumed unless explicitly stated.
+- Some psycasts may require concentration during the psycasts duration.
+Concentration may only be held on 1 psycast at a time.
+Concentration can be dispelled by the psycaster at anytime for free.